 Modern style and traditional structure of Vinh Nghiem Pagoda

 Thanks to being a quite recent monument, Vinh Nghiem Pagoda inherits both a modern touch of Japanese architectural style and inspiration from traditional Vietnamese structure, which makes its beauty strong, stable and also majestic.
 It was the first pagoda in Vietnam with Vietnamese traditional architectural style but built with concrete.
 As a result, the pagoda is the symbol for the peaceful combination of modern and ancient elements.

-It’s home to a vast sanctuary where followers pay their respects, make offerings and pray for blessings every month and a seven-floor, 40m high tower called Kwan-Yin, which was built with the assistance of the Japan-Vietnam Friendship Association.
-This structure is the biggest one among Vietnam Buddhist Association, where people come to pay homage to Siddhartha Gautama, Buddha himself, and Samantabhadra, the Lord of Truth and Manjusri.
+Vinh Nghiem Pagoda is home to a vast sanctuary where followers pay their respects, make offerings and pray for blessings every month.
+A 40m high seven-story tower, called Kwan-Yin, was built with the assistance of the Japan-Vietnam Friendship Association.
+This structure is the biggest one among Vietnam Buddhist Association.
+People usually pay homage to Siddhartha Gautama, Buddha himself, and Samantabhadra, the Lord of Truth and Manjusri there.

 What to do at the Pagoda?

 If you want to come to a pagoda, see the architecture and calm yourself, this pagoda is a great choice.
 My favorite activity is waiting in the long line to ring the pagoda’s large bell.
 The line snakes all around the front of the main hall, so expect to wait several minutes, but when you finally get to the end you can swing the large piece of wood, which is tied to the top by rope, and ring that bell yourself.
 It’s a good-sized bell too, about two meters tall, and it rings rather well.
 So well that I’m glad I do not live next door because this goes on all night.